 PO Box 175

 Tillsonburg, ON N4G 4H5

 The all-volunteer Canadian Harvard Aircraft Association (CHAA) was born in 1985 at a small grass airstrip in Woodstock, Ontario, from the dreams of a handful of Harvard lovers who were determined to keep the legend of the Harvard alive.
-Today the aircraft collection is based in nearby Tillsonburg and includes six flying Harvards, two under restoration, a Tiger Moth, and a Yale fully restored.
+Today the aircraft collection is based in nearby Tillsonburg and includes six flying Harvards, two under restoration, a Tiger Moth, and a fully restored Yale.
 The Mission of the Organization is to acquire, preserve, restore, maintain, display and demonstrate the Harvard and all other aircraft associated with the British Commonwealth Air Training Plan and the Royal Canadian Air Force.

-Hours: • The membership of CHAA meets on the third Saturday of the month at 1000 hours at the association's Operations Building at the Tillsonburg airport.
+Hours: • The membership of CHAA meets on the third Saturday of the month at 1000 hours at the Association's Operations Building at the Tillsonburg Airport.
 Visitors and newcomers are always welcome!

 Fees: Donations are gratefully accepted.

 Area Served: Oxford

 Accessibility: Wheelchair Accessible (Parking, Entrance, Washrooms)